Dimitris-5/Node.js-Blog-with-PGSQL/README.md

 Listens on port 3000 for incoming requests.
 This application demonstrates the use of Express.js for building a web application with dynamic content, PostgreSQL for data storage, and EJS for rendering views, integrating external APIs to enhance functionality.

+Use the code in the queries.sql file to create the database